 Many meniscus tears don’t require surgery or the use of invasive techniques to improve the function of the knee joint.
 Mild and moderate tearing can be corrected conservatively with physical therapy.

 Physical therapy will help correct any abnormal biomechanical movements that may be occurring during sports, running, lifting, or aerobic activity.
 Our doctors use research based techniques and evidence based functional testing to test and treat possible meniscal tearing.
 Physical therapy can help correct any muscle imbalance irregularities that may be contributing to a knee dysfunction.
 Physical therapy can help improve muscle performance and sports specific performance after injury with the knee joint.
-Good physical therapy incorporates core work, balance and proprioceptive exercises, quadriceps and hamstring strengthening, dynamic knee stability, neuromuscular activation, and hip strengthening exercises.
+Good physical therapy incorporates core work, balance and proprioceptive exercises, quadriceps and hamstring strengthening, dynamic knee stability, neuromuscular activation, and hip strengthening and control exercises.

 New Patients are Always Welcome!